+\textbf{Backward Propagation}.
+The major distinction between backward and forward propagation is the inability to calculate queries independently during the backward phase.
+Unlike forward propagation, the backward phase requires the complete set of keys and values to calculate the gradient for queries, and vice versa.
+To manage this, we have structured the gradient calculation into two loops: the key \& value outer loop and the query inner loop.
 In the outer loop, gradients for keys and values are tracked and maintained fixed on the corresponding GPUs within the sub-rings; these gradients do not transfer between GPUs.
 The inner loop, however, handles the gradients for queries, which start initialized as zero and are circulated along the sub-rings together with the Queries themselves.
-During each iteration, the approach mirrors the backward computation method used in flash-attention\cite{dao2022flashattention}, where the updated gradient of the current query shard is passed to the next GPU in the ring, while the gradients for keys and Values are retained for subsequent query shards.
+During each iteration, the approach mirrors the backward computation method used in FlashAttention\cite{dao2022flashattention}, where the updated gradient of the current query shard is passed to the next GPU in the ring, while the gradients for keys and Values are retained for subsequent query shards.

-Initial communication ranks for sending and receiving are still configured by the Communication Configuration Generator.
-Additionally, there is an extra P2P communication required at the end of the process to send the query and its gradient back to their original location following the loop.